 - Expects all pupils to adhere to its Acceptable ICT Use for Pupils.
 This policy includes the Internet Use and Messaging Systems Policies.
-Certain sites are blocked by our filtering system and our IT Department monitors pupils' use; - May impose disciplinary sanctions for the misuse, or attempted misuse, of the internet; - Issues all pupils with their own personal School email address. - Offers guidance on the safe use of social networking sites and cyber-bullying in PSHE lessons, which covers blocking, removing contacts from "friend" lists and sharing their personal data; - Ensures its pupils are aware of the various forms in which cyber-bullying can take place, that it can have severe and distressing consequences, and that participation in cyber-bullying will not be tolerated; - Offers guidance on keeping names, addresses, passwords, mobile phone numbers and other personal details private and secure; - Does not allow the use of mobile phones in classrooms, unless permission is given by the teacher for educational purposes, in some public areas of the School, such as the dining room and where they may cause annoyance, humiliation or distress to others; and - Does not allow the use of cameras/ mobile phone cameras in toilets, washing and changing areas.
+Certain sites are blocked by our filtering system and our IT Department monitors pupils' use; - Expects all pupils to adhere to the provisions of the Remote Learning agreements for pupils and parents, when learning is taking place remotely. - May impose disciplinary sanctions for the misuse, or attempted misuse, of the internet; - Issues all pupils with their own personal School email address. - Offers guidance on the safe use of social networking sites and cyber-bullying in PSHE lessons, which covers blocking, removing contacts from "friend" lists and sharing their personal data; - Ensures its pupils are aware of the various forms in which cyber-bullying can take place, that it can have severe and distressing consequences, and that participation in cyber-bullying will not be tolerated; - Offers guidance on keeping names, addresses, passwords, mobile phone numbers and other personal details private and secure; - Does not allow the use of mobile phones during normal school hours for all years other than year 11.
+Does not allow the use of cameras/ mobile phone cameras in toilets, washing and changing areas.

-Procedures for Dealing with Cyber-bullying
+Procedures for dealing with cyber-bullying

-The School will follow the procedures set out in this policy, and the Child Protection (Safeguarding) Policy and Safeguarding Guidance and Safeguarding Policy guidance for peer on peer abuse, for incidents of cyber-bullying, taking such disciplinary action that is considered reasonable in the circumstances, with a view to regulating pupil conduct and protecting the reputation of the School, and the welfare of its pupils.
+The School will follow the procedures set out in this policy, and the Child Protection and Safeguarding Policy guidance for child-on-child abuse, for incidents of cyber-bullying, taking such disciplinary action that is considered reasonable in the circumstances, with a view to regulating pupil conduct and protecting the reputation of the School, and the welfare of its pupils.

-Although cyber-bullying is not a specific criminal offence, there are criminal laws that may apply to communications of a harassing or threatening manner or the unauthorised publication of private images, upskirting and sexting.
-Where the School considers that a reported incident of cyber-bullying may amount to a criminal offence, it will inform the Police.
+Although cyberbullying is not a specific criminal offence, there are however criminal laws that may apply to communications of a harassing or threatening manner or the unauthorised publication of private images, upskirting, sharing nudes/semi-nudes, and sexting.
+Where the School considers that a reported incident of cyberbullying may amount to a criminal offence, it will inform the Police.

-Electronic Devices
+Electronic devices

 In response to an allegation of cyber-bullying, certain staff are permitted to conduct a search for electronic devices, such as a pupil's mobile phone, with the authority of the Principal.
-A search will follow the advice contained in the Searching, Screening and Confiscation Advice Document from the DfE (Jan 2018).
-Staff do not require the consent of the pupil, or their parents to undertake a search, provided they have reasonable grounds for suspecting that the pupil is in possession of a prohibited item, and provided they have the Principal's prior consent to undertake a search.
+A search will follow the advice contained in the Searching, Screening and Confiscation Advice Document from the DfE (July 2022).
+Staff do not require the consent of the pupil, or their parents to undertake a search, provided they have reasonable grounds for suspecting that the pupil is in possession of a prohibited item, or an item that has been, or is likely to be, used to commit an offence, or to cause personal injury to any person (including the pupil being searched), or cause damage to property, and provided they have the Principal's prior consent to undertake a search.

-The search will be conducted in accordance with the procedure set out in the Exclusion, Removal and Review Policy.
+The search will be conducted in accordance with the procedure set out in the Behaviour Policy.

-Where a search finds an electronic device that is prohibited by the School rules, or where the member of staff undertaking the search reasonably suspects that the electronic device has been, or is likely to be, used to commit an offence or cause personal injury or damage to property, the School may examine any data or files on the device, where there is good reason to do so, for example, where there has been an allegation of cyber-bullying.
-Parental consent to search through electronic devices is not required.
+Where a search finds an electronic device that is prohibited by the School rules, or where the member of staff undertaking the search reasonably suspects that the electronic device has been, or is likely to be, used to commit an offence or cause personal injury or damage to property, the School may examine any data or files on the device, where there is good reason to do so, for example, where there has been an allegation of cyberbullying.
+Parental consent to search through electronic devices is not required but they will be informed after the event unless doing so presents a further risk to any child.